RohonAlam/RohonAlam/README.md

 ### 🧑‍💻 About Me

-- 🎓 `[M.Tech, Robotics & AI @ IIT Guwahati ]`
+- 🎓 M.Tech, Robotics & AI @ IIT Guwahati
-- 🔬 `[Researching 3D Urban Reconstruction using Video Data]`
+- 🔬 Researching 3D Urban Reconstruction using Video Data
-- 👁️ `["Passionate about Computer Vision, Robotics and Deep Learning"]`
+- 👁️ Passionate about Computer Vision, Robotics and Deep Learning
-- 💻 `[Competitive Programmer | Solving problems on LeetCode]`
+- 💻 Competitive Programmer | Solving problems on LeetCode
-- 🌱 `[Always exploring new technologies and building cool projects]`
+- 🌱 Always exploring new technologies and building cool projects
-- 🎯 `[Building intelligent systems that don't just compute — they perceive, adapt, and create real-world impact]`
+- 🎯 Building intelligent systems that don't just compute — they perceive, adapt, and create real-world impact

 > *"The best way to predict the future is to invent it."* — Alan Kay

 ---